 The first outputs for the initiative were the sensitization webinars on the topic, offered in English and French in September 2021, which also served as a chance for the community to provide input to the methodology.

-Based on demand, SAIs will also be supported, beyond online courses, in developing and implementing risk, business continuity and crisis management procedures.
+Based on demand, SAIs will also be supported in developing and implementing risk, business continuity and crisis management procedures.

 View and download the CRISP information brochure in your chosen language below, and for more information please contact us at [email protected]